dataNerd65/Algorithms_practice/README.md

-# Welcome to my practice zone.
+# Welcome to my Algorithms Practice Zone

-### I target safaricom internship
+## About Me
-My name is Peter Kiarie , a student who is passionate about solving problems.
-I pursue a bachelors in Computer Science.
+My name is Peter Kiarie, and I am a Computer Science student passionate about solving problems.
+I am currently pursuing a bachelor's degree in Computer Science.

+## My Goals
-I really want to master Algorithms and data structures.
-I begun 3 months ago doing them in c++ and now I can do basic easy questions.
+I aim to master algorithms and data structures.
+I started learning them in C++ three months ago and can now solve basic problems.

+## Future Plans
-When I will be ready in c++ then will I move to solving them in *python* and other cool languages like *Java*
+Once I am proficient in C++, I plan to expand my skills to other languages like Python and Java.